dfahlander/just-build/README.md

 # Why

 npm scripts in package.json are great but they do not support --watch.
+I personally needed custom build steps, that would have easily solved with npm scripts (or a bash script) if it wasn't for the lack of --watch support.
+Incremential builds are so essential for the development of any library.
+Contributors must be able to `npm link` and `npm run watch` with ease if it should be possible to maintain a library.
+So I was using custom javascripts-based build scripts for a while, until I found them start becoming a hard-to-maintain part of my lib.
+That's when I decided that I do not want complex build systems at all.

+What about Grunt and Gulp then?
+To be honest, I was drowning in issues while googling about using rollupjs with Gulp.
+And I feel a little scared that Gulp or Grunt would put me into situations where a certain version of tsc, rollup, babel or whatever, hasn't got a corresponding up-to-date gulp-plugin.

-# Usage
+# Usage (simple)

 ```
 npm install just-build --save-dev